zhenning/riak_wiki/pages/Riak/Operations/Inspecting-a-Node.md

 </table>

-## FSM Time
+## FSM_Time
-FSM Time Counters represent the amount of time in microseconds required to traverse the GET or PUT Finite State Machine code, offering a picture of general node health.
+FSM_Time Counters represent the amount of time in microseconds required to traverse the GET or PUT Finite State Machine code, offering a picture of general node health.
+From your application's perspective, FSM_Time effectively represents experienced latency.
 Mean, Median, and 95th-, 99th-, and 100th-percentile (Max) counters are displayed.
 These are one-minute stats.

-Sample FSM Time Counters:
+Sample FSM_Time Counters:

 <table>
 	<tr>